catpea/bashscript/README.md

 # bashscript
-A small REPL shell, and a very lightweight JavaScript library meant to convert Operating System commands to functions.
+A small and minimalist REPL shell, and a very lightweight JavaScript library meant to convert Operating System commands to functions.

 ## TLDR